pseusys/follow_the_drow/README.md

 ## TODOs

-1. In the DROW paper translation odometry data was not used while calculating "cutouts" - using it might improve performance.
+1. In the DROW paper translation odometry data was not used while calculating scans - using it might improve performance.
 2. Add possibility for recording bag files (add configurations to launch file and `conf.env`, store bag files in `out` directory).
 3. The DROW dataset is very poorly annotated - it can be re-annotated (by and or algoritmically) in order to improve real world performance.
-4. The DROW detector neural network uses complicated "cutouts" system in order to receive temporal data - it can be simplified (and probably improved) by using recurrent neural network.
+4. The DROW detector neural network uses complicated "temporal cutouts" system in order to receive temporal data - it can be simplified (and probably improved) by using recurrent neural network.
 5. The DROW detector neural network uses complicated "votes" system in order to calculate human positions - this can be simplified (and probably improved) by using a different neural network architecture:

 Let `n` be the ray count.